Service brief · Chapter I · Incorporation

 MCA approval and delivery

-MCA processes within 2–5 working days.
-The Certificate of Incorporation (Form INC-11), MoA, AoA, PAN, and TAN are delivered to your dashboard.
-Hard copies of the CoI, PAN card, and TAN intimation are couriered to the registered office.
+The Ministry processes within 2–5 working days.
+The Certificate of Incorporation, founding documents, PAN, and TAN are delivered to your dashboard.

 What it costs